-Every weekday morning, Mark goes through his rushed routine to get ready for work, and he’s usually out the door about half an hour after he wakes up.
+Every weekday morning, my husband goes through his rushed routine to get ready for work.
 But, on the days that I want to slow him down a little, there’s no better way to do it than with a warm, homemade breakfast and the lure of freshly brewed coffee.
 Having breakfast together isn’t something we do often on the weekdays, so I love to make it happen when I can.
 Plus, I think he’s just so darn cute with those battle-scar-looking pillow marks running down the side of his face.

 Which brings me to my next point: Why haven’t I posted about these until now?